hlavacs/ViennaGameJobSystem/README.md

     }

 Functions scheduling other functions create a parent-child relationship.
 Functions are immediately scheduled to be run, *schedule()* can be called any number of times to start an arbitrary number of children to run in parallel.
-Function parameters should always be copied (see below)!
-Functions can also be member-functions, since they are wrapped into lambdas anyway.
-Just make sure that the class instance does not go out of scope!
+Function parameters should always be **called by value**, i.e., **copied** (see below)!
+Functions can also be *member-functions* of some class instance.
+In this case make sure that the class instance does not go out of scope while the function is running.

 ## Coroutines
 The second type of task to be scheduled are *coroutines*.